common-workflow-language/common-workflow-language/specification/tool-description.md

 "$ref" with a string value which is interpreted as the pointer to the desired value.

+The default scope of "$ref" is the tool description document.
+To resolve the pointer within the job order document, use "$job" in place of "$ref".

 #### Examples

 - In this example, "item1" references the value of "item2" within the same